jayjaysecurity/js-conflux-sdk/docs/guides/how_to_send_tx.md

 ### Why my transaction is always pending ?

-If your transaction alway pending in the pool, normally you have use a incorrect `nonce` or your `balance` is not enough.
+If your transaction always pending in the pool, normally you have use a incorrect `nonce` or your `balance` is not enough.
 You can get the transaction info by it's hash, and check it's nonce with your account's nonce, and check your balance is enough to cover the value + gasPrice \* gas + storageLimit.

 ### Why my transaction failed?